Code-Institute-Submissions/the_book_nook/README.md

 - Responsiveness of website was checked using [Am I Responsive?](http://ami.responsivedesign.is/)

-![Lighthouse result](static/wireframes/lighthouse.png "Lighthouse Result") Google Dev Tools Lighthouse was run to check accessibility of page
+![Lighthouse result](static/wireframes/lighthouse.png "Lighthouse Result")

+- Google Dev Tools Lighthouse was run to check accessibility of page

-### Link Testing
+### Manual Link Testing

 #### Navigation bar
 - Clicking on the logo transports the user to the start page if on another part of the site